 Rating: Bib Gourmand

-Always a favourite for good value and authentic dishes, Din Tai Fung is a mainstay on our favourite restaurant list and definitely one of the best places to eat in Hong Kong if you have visiting guests.
-Boasting a Michelin Bib Gourmand rating, this world-famous pick is renowned for its juicy pork Xiao Long Bao, though the Steamed Shrimp and Pork Shao-Mai and Spicy Vegetable and Pork Wontons are also worth an honourable mention.
-Head to either the TST branch or its large space in Causeway Bay to get your fix!
+Always a favourite for good value and authentic dishes, Din Tai Fung is a mainstay on our favourite restaurant list.
+Boasting a Michelin Bib Gourmand rating, this world-famous pick is renowned for its juicy Xiao Long Bao, although the Shrimp and Pork Shao Mai and Spicy Vegetable and Pork Wontons are also worth an honourable mention.
+Head to either the Tsim Sha Tsui location or its large branch in Causeway Bay to get your fix!

 Rating: Bib Gourmand